Def Leppard drummer recovering from attack outside hotel

-Def Leppard drummer Rick Allen says he recovering from an attack earlier this month outside a Florida hotel.
+Def Leppard drummer Rick Allen says he is recovering from an attack earlier this month outside a Florida hotel.

 Allen, who was in South Florida to perform a show at the Seminole Hard Rock Hotel and Casino, was attacked while taking a smoke break outside the the Four Seasons hotel on Fort Lauderdale Beach.